 What was a personal highlight of your trip?

 Did you have a personal mentor or anyone who particularly helped you?
-Tell us about them.

 During my research stay I was under the supervision of Dr. Nicholas Clemons.
 Dr. Clemons is the Group Leader in the Oncogenic Signalling & Growth Control Program at the Peter MacCallum Cancer Centre.
 He was awarded his PhD for his research on the modulation of apoptotic pathways by cellular chaperones from the University of Melbourne in 2004 (based at Peter MacCallum Cancer Centre).
 This was followed by a Medical Research Council post-doctoral fellowship studying esophageal carcinogenesis with Prof. Rebecca Fitzgerald at the MRC Cancer Unit, Cambridge, UK, where he was also a Junior Research Fellow at Wolfson College, University of Cambridge.
-In 2008, Dr Clemons returned to the Peter MacCallum Cancer Centre to continue his research.
-In collaboration with Prof. Wayne Phillips he has built a vibrant research program on oesophageal cancer that spans basic biology and translational research areas.
+In 2008, Dr. Clemons returned to the Peter MacCallum Cancer Centre to continue his research.
+In collaboration with Prof. Wayne Phillips, he has built a vibrant research programme on oesophageal cancer that spans basic biology and translational research areas.

-How has the trip inspired you in your research? (e.g. inspiration from the people, places, attitudes or ideas you encountered)
+How has the trip inspired you in your research?

 Besides having had the opportunity to learn techniques and protocols that I can apply in my laboratory, it has allowed me to obtain new ideas related to the field of immuno-oncology that I have reflected in research projects related to my line.

 Have you brought back any specific knowledge that has benefited your home lab?